To get an accurate picture on levels of service, you need to base your calculations on cost rates – not charge out rates.

 The trouble with charge out rates is that by themselves they don’t reflect the actual cost of doing the work.
 The true cost is often a lot higher.
 So while jobs in isolation may appear to be making a profit as long as the hours worked don’t exceed the total stated on the original estimate, the agency (by the time it’s factored in all its costs) may not be.

 What are true costs?

-By true costs, I’m talking about the cost of employing somebody.
-Exactly how much depends on each individual’s package of course, but as an example, the cost of employing somebody on a basic salary of £20,000 – once you’ve taken into account national insurance, holiday pay, benefits, software licences, toilet paper and all your other overheads – is somewhere in the high thirties.
-More if the agency has a swanky postcode.
+By true costs, We are talking about the cost of employing somebody.
+Exactly how much depends on each individual’s package of course, but as an example, the cost of employing somebody on a basic salary of £20,000 – once you’ve taken into account national insurance, holiday pay, benefits, software licences, Computer hardware, stationary and all your other overheads – is somewhere in the high thirties.
+More if the agency has a expensive postcode.

 If you were to base that person’s hourly rate on their salary alone, you’d be charging them out at about £10.50 per hour – and you’d be making a substantial loss.
 To cover costs and generate even a small profit, the actual cost is closer to £25 per hour.

 That is the baseline figure against which you need to assess levels of service.
 Our advice will always be to compare outgoing costs (as they are always paid) against incoming revenue, whilst taking into account overheads.
 Costs are always going to be paid, but it may come to be that you do not recuperate the agreed hourly rate for the work conducted.

 We are not suggesting that agencies aren’t aware there are costs involved in employing staff.
 But as long as they continue to use charge-out rates instead of cost-rates when pricing, comparing or monitoring progress on jobs, they’re never going to know exactly how much they’re over-servicing clients.
 And when being competitive means having to accepting tighter and tighter margins, that’s a real danger.

 As we see it there are two essential steps to take if you want to reduce over-servicing: